 There are many long-term economic implications.
 For commercial radio stations, the loss of income is going to be extreme.
 As the virus has spread, businesses have canceled pretty much all advertising.
 During past disasters, radio was often the only means of getting information to the general population.
 I am not sure if this is still the case.
 How relevant is radio these days?

-Not really a technical thing, but is something that I have to deal with as a self employed contractor.
-The big change for me between being an employee versus someone who is self employed is the amount of driving I do on a day to day basis.
-The group of engineers that I work with cover an area from New York City all the way up to the Canadian boarder.
-On any given day, I can be in Bridgeport CT or Albany, NY or Burlington, VT or White Plains, NY.
+Not really a technical thing, but is something that I have to deal with as a self-employed contractor.
+The big change for me between being an employee versus someone who is self-employed is the amount of driving I do on a day-to-day basis.
+The group of engineers that I work with covers an area from New York City all the way up to the Canadian border.
+On any given day, I can be in Bridgeport CT, or Albany, NY or Burlington, VT, or White Plains, NY.
 The miles pile up quickly.